waynegakuo/nova-reel/README.md

 - 🔥 Browse trending movies and TV shows
 - 🔍 Filter content by categories (Popular, Top Rated, Now Playing, etc.)
-- 🔎 Search for specific titles
+- 🔎 Search for specific titles with real-time results and pagination
 - ℹ️ View detailed information about movies and TV shows
-- ⭐ Save favorites for quick access
+- ⭐ Save favorites for quick access and personalized experience
+- 🤖 **Smart Recommendations**: Get AI-powered recommendations using natural language queries
-- 🤖 Get AI-powered personalized recommendations based on your favorites
+- 🎯 **For You**: Personalized recommendations based on your viewing history and favorites
-- 🎬 Identify movies and TV shows from screenshots with AI
+- 🎬 **Guess the Movie**: Interactive game to identify movies and TV shows from screenshots using AI
+- 🧠 Advanced AI features powered by Google's Genkit and Gemini 2.5 Pro
-- 📱 Responsive design for all devices
+- 📱 Fully responsive design optimized for all devices
+- 🎨 Modern UI with intuitive tab-based navigation
+- ⚡ Real-time loading states and smooth animations

 ## 🏗️ Architecture